Last Updated on December 23, 2022 by Janine

 These Mexican celebrations are all fun and alluring, even to visitors from other countries, but it’s important to participate respectfully.

-For Mexicans, many of these traditions are quite personal (particularly religious ones).
+For Mexicans, many of these traditions are quite personal (especially the religious ones).
 It’s important that you don’t make anyone feel that you’re turning their sentimental tradition into a caricature for your travel journal.

 Don’t be intrusive, and always follow cues from the people around you.